diognes/Rseries/README.md

 ## **Package installation**

-You can install the first version of innovar from [GitHub](https://github.com/):
+You can install the first version of Rseries from [GitHub](https://github.com/):

 The following code just copy and paste into the R console: